Special Challenges and Support for First-Generation Community College Students

 TRIO

 At Lansing Community College in Michigan, the TRIO program was created to help first-generation college students succeed in school.
-According to the college website, TRIO offers academic assistance, personal counseling and financial guidance, along with a myriad of additional services.
+According to the college website, TRIO offers academic assistance, personal counseling, financial guidance, and many additional services.
 All of the services are available free of charge to eligible students.

 This video offers a look at Lansing Community College's TRIO program.

-First-generation college students may have a challenging road ahead, but it is far from impossible.
-With the right attitude and plenty of outside support, these students can be the first in their families – not just to attend college, but to receive their completion degrees as well.
+First-generation college students may have a challenging road, but it is far from impossible.
+With the right attitude and plenty of outside support, these students can be the first in their families to attend college and receive their completed degrees.

 Questions?
 Contact us on Facebook. @communitycollegereview